 Repair Corrupt System Files

-Download and run Reimage Plus to scan for corrupt files from here, if files are found to be corrupt and missing repair them.
-Reimage Plus can also replace fake Vulkan files, with real files by doing integrity checks so if there are any files in disguise they will be fixed.
+Download and run Restoro to scan for corrupt files from here, if files are found to be corrupt and missing repair them.
+Restoro can also replace fake Vulkan files, with real files by doing integrity checks so if there are any files in disguise they will be fixed.

 If you aren’t sure whether you have Vulkan Run Time Libraries installed on your computer then follow the steps given below